-Rainbow Rider's response to the internal control finding identified in our audit is described in the Corrective Action Plan.
-Rainbow Rider's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Rainbow Rider's responses to the internal control findings identified in our audit are described in the Corrective Action Plan.
+Rainbow Rider's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.